-Children making a report of sexual violence or sexual harassment including "upskirting" (The Voyeurism Offences Act 2019) will be taken seriously, kept safe and be well supported.
+Children making any report of sexual violence or sexual harassment including "upskirting" (The Voyeurism Offences Act 2019) will be taken seriously, kept safe and be well supported.

-If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools (DfE 2018) guidance.
+If the report includes an online element staff will be mindful of the Searching, Screening and Confiscation: advice for schools 2018 guidance.

-Staff taking the report will inform the DSL or the Deputy DSL immediately and will never promise confidentiality.
+Staff taking the report will inform the DSL or the Deputy DSL immediately.

+Staff taking a report will never promise confidentiality.